avble/py-demo-blog/readme.md

 + These frameworks implement a bunch of the features and many of them are trivial to the target web-application.
 Consequently, their code-base is quite big that would cause difficulty in maintaining the application.
-+ Each framework has their own limitation as well as its issues.
++ Each framework has their own limitation, own design, own data structure as well as its issues.
 Resolve these limitations and its issue requires a much time and highly skilled set.

 This small project intends to use the library provided by Python to demonstrate